https://hgic.clemson.edu/

 How Can “High Risk” Individuals Avoid Vibrio vulnificus?

 Consumers in high-risk categories should avoid consumption of raw shellfish, particularly oysters.
 Oysters are filter-feeding animals that can concentrate Vibrio bacteria from the water into their system.
-The bacteria are not a result of pollution; so, although oysters should always be obtained from reputable sources, eating oysters from “clean” waters or in reputable restaurants with high turnover does not provide protection.
+The bacteria are not a result of pollution, so although oysters should always be obtained from reputable sources, eating oysters from “clean” waters or in reputable restaurants with high turnover does not provide protection.
 Eating raw oysters with hot sauce or while drinking alcohol does not kill the bacteria, either.

 When eating shellfish, particularly oysters, be sure they are properly and thoroughly cooked.
 Thorough cooking kills the Vibrio bacteria and markedly reduces the risk of becoming ill.
-However, steaming oysters as is done at an oyster roast does not always provide enough heat to kill all the Vibrio bacteria.
+However, steaming oysters, as is done at an oyster roast, does not always provide enough heat to kill all the Vibrio bacteria.
 Additional heating is necessary to impart a noticeable cooked appearance.

 Avoid cross-contamination of previously cooked shellfish with raw shellfish.
-A common cause of cross-contamination is storing cooked shellfish in the original container used for raw shellfish, or storing raw and cooked shellfish in the same area.
+A common cause of cross-contamination is storing cooked shellfish in the original container used for raw shellfish or storing raw and cooked shellfish in the same area.

-Drinking Alcoholic Beverages Regularly & Liver Disease: If you drink alcoholic beverages regularly, you may be at risk for liver disease, and, as a result, at risk for serious illness or death from raw oysters.
+Drinking Alcoholic Beverages Regularly & Liver Disease: If you drink alcoholic beverages regularly, you may be at risk for liver disease and, as a result, at risk for serious illness or death from raw oysters.
 Even drinking two to three drinks each day can cause liver disease, which may have no symptoms.
 Liver disease will put you at increased risk for V. vulnificus infection from raw oysters.
 The risk of death is almost 200 times greater in those with liver disease than those without liver disease.

 Oyster Safety – What You Can Do

-Cooking at Home:
+Cooking at Home

-In the Shell: Cook live oysters in boiling water for three to five minutes after shells open.
+In the Shell: Cook live oysters in boiling water for three to five minutes after the shells open.
 Use small pots to boil or steam oysters.
 Do not cook too many oysters in the same pot, because the ones in the middle may not get fully cooked.
 Discard any oysters that do not open during cooking.
 Steam live oysters four to nine minutes in a steamer that’s already steaming.

 Shucked: Boil or simmer for at least three minutes or until edges curl.
 Fry in oil for at least three minutes at 375 °F. Broil 3 inches from heat for three minutes.
 Bake (as in Oysters Rockefeller) for 10 minutes at 450 °F.